-I teach BBA, MBA, and executive education courses on negotiation, leadership, and organizational behavior.
+I teach BBA, MBA, and executive education courses on organizational behavior, leadership/teams, and negotiation.
 My teaching reinforces a strong focus on experiential learning, and applies research in a manner that is directly useful to students.
 In addition to research and teaching, I appreciate and value mentoring emerging researchers and contributing to the field of management and psychology.

 I hope to promote the use of scientific evidence in diagnosing and addressing critical problems in public policy and business practices.
 To that end, I have conducted research with governments, companies, and non-profit organizations, and have also been involved with the Behavioral Insights Group (BIG) at Harvard University, and Decision Lab at the University of Michigan.